icyflame/blog/_posts/2015-05-01-deploying-on-an-inhouse-server.md

 ---
 layout: post
+title: Deploying on an in-house server (RANT)
 comments: true
-title: Deploying on an inhouse server: Rant
 categories: web-development
 ---

 So, this is probably my first `rant` per se, on anything related to Ruby on Rails.
 And it's connected with a step that just can't be avoided by any Rails application: Production.

+Rant begin.

 I never thought this would be much of a problem, since I had been using Heroku almost all my time with Rails, and deploys were super quick, and super-easy!
 Hardly ever did I run into any walls, and even when I did, the documentation on Heroku and Stack Overflow was more than enough to get me up and running soon.